GENIVI/rvi_sota_client/README.md

-image          | Build a Docker image from a statically linked binary. deb            | Make a new DEB package inside a Docker container. rpm            | Make a new RPM package inside a Docker container.
+image          | Build a Docker image from a statically linked binary. deb            | Make a new DEB package inside a Docker container. rpm            | Make a new RPM package inside a Docker container. version        | Print the version that will be used for building packages.

 ## Customization